 How to tackle special questions of SNAP 2020

-How to tackle special questions of SNAP 2020 - This year, the SNAP entrance test will be conducted in the third week of December 2020 by Symbiosis International (Deemed) University.
-It means, those who are planning to appear for SNAP 2020, they all have plenty of time to prepare for the SNAP exam.
+How to tackle special questions of SNAP 2020 - This year, the SNAP entrance test will be conducted in three sessions on December 20, 2020, January 6, and 9, 2021, by Symbiosis International (Deemed) University.
+It means those who are planning to appear for SNAP 2020, all have plenty of time to prepare for the SNAP exam.
 Those who have started their preparation for the entrance test must be familiar with the exam structure.
 Basically, the SNAP 2020 question paper comprises Normal and Special questions.
 The special questions in the SNAP entrance exam were introduced in 2018.
-There are a total of 110 questions which includes the Special questions and all the questions fall under the Quantitative section.
-As per last year trend, only 5 special questions were asked in SNAP entrance test, that too only in Quant section.
-As per prescribed exam pattern of SNAP 2020, Analytical & Logical Reasoning and General English section will not have special questions.
+There are a total of 60 questions which includes the Special questions and all the questions fall under the Quantitative section.
+As per last year's trend, only 5 special questions were asked in the SNAP entrance test, that too only in the Quant section, but this year, only MCQs will be asked.
+As per the prescribed exam pattern of SNAP 2020, the Analytical & Logical Reasoning and General English section will not have special questions.

 Know the difference between Normal and Special questions

-Basically in SNAP 2020 normal questions are objective type (MCQs), these questions will have 4 options.
-Out of four responses candidates need to select one and mark as their answer.
+Basically, in SNAP 2020 normal questions are objective type (MCQs), these questions will have 4 options.
+Out of four responses, candidates need to select one and mark it as their answer.

-But, special questions are totally opposite of it.
-They are Non-MCQs which means candidates need to type their answer via virtual keyboard.
+But, special questions are totally opposed to it.
+They are Non-MCQs which means candidates need to type their answer via a virtual keyboard.

 Know the exam pattern of SNAP 2020

-It is necessary to understand the exam pattern of SNAP 2020, before taking mock tests, solving sample papers or previous year SNAP question papers.
-For better understanding take a look on the detailed SNAP 2020 exam pattern which will specify the nature and number of questions as well as marking scheme.
+It is necessary to understand the exam pattern of SNAP 2020, before taking mock tests, solving sample papers, or previous year SNAP question papers.
+For better understanding take a look at the detailed SNAP 2020 exam pattern which will specify the nature and number of questions as well as the marking scheme.

 SNAP 2020 Marking Scheme

-For General English (VARC) & Analytical & Logical Reasoning: Candidates will be awarded 1.5 marks for each correct answer.
+For General English (VARC) & Analytical & Logical Reasoning: Candidates will be awarded 1 mark for each correct answer.

 How to tackle special questions of SNAP 2020- Tips